 Secretary of the 28th International Towing Tank Conference (ITTC) specialist committee ‘Energy Saving Methods’

-Secretary of the 29th International Towing Tank Conference (ITTC) specialist committee ‘Combined CFD/EFD methods’
+Member of the 29&30th International Towing Tank Conference (ITTC) specialist committees ‘Combined CFD/EFD methods’

 - Performance sport engineering;